 3. Nutrients that lead to algal growth that smothers the coral

-4. Over-fishing that has led to increase in number of predators that eat corals
+4. Over-fishing has led to increases in predator populations that eat corals

-At the end of March an aerial survey showed that Australia’s Great Barrier Reef is 95 percent bleached, and half of it is either dead or dying.
-The survey looked at 1,400-mile-long Great Barrier Reef and found that out of 520 reefs surveyed, 95 percent were experiencing “severe” bleaching.
-This video explores just how damaging this is for the planet and whether that damage is reversible.
+At the end of March, an aerial survey showed that Australia’s Great Barrier Reef is 95 percent bleached, and half of it is either dead or dying.
+The survey looked at the 1,400-mile-long Great Barrier Reef and found that out of 520 reefs surveyed, 95 percent were experiencing “severe” bleaching.

-One of the ways that we can help coral reefs to recover is by protecting them.
+One of the ways that we can help coral reefs to recover is by making them into protected areas.
 As reported by Grist, President Obama has established new national marine monuments and Palau turned most of its territorial waters into a marine reserve.
 However, the best way to help coral reefs is to radically reduce global warming causing emissions.

-When we say that climate change (warming oceans) is causing the die-off of coral reefs we are really saying that fossil fuels are to blame.
-As reviewed another Guardian article, the “Link between fossil fuels and Great Barrier Reef bleaching clear and incontrovertible.”
-The bleaching is due to record ocean temperatures, which is caused by atmospheric warming and is attributable to fossil fuels.
+Warming oceans are killing the coral and this is primarily caused by the burning of fossil fuels.
+As reviewed in another Guardian article, the “Link between fossil fuels and Great Barrier Reef bleaching clear and incontrovertible.”
+The bleaching is due to record ocean temperatures, which are caused by atmospheric warming attributable to fossil fuels.

-Coral reefs have been in our oceans for hundred of millions of years, yet humans have managed to destroy them in a few hundred years.
+Coral reefs have been in our oceans for hundreds of millions of years, yet humans have managed to destroy them in a few hundred years.
 We have good reason to be alarmed as corals are like the canary in the coal mine.
-The fate of life on Earth, including human life is tied to the health and well being of our oceans and our coral reefs in particular.
+The fate of life on Earth, including human life, is tied to the health and well-being of our oceans and our coral reefs.